With the combination of a small number of people + software + servers and robots

 We are promoting a new era of company management.

-The other members commented that they didn't know what it meant, couldn't even picture what it was, and that it wasn't immediately useful.
+At that time, other members commented that they did not know what it meant, could not visualize what it might be, and could not immediately see how it would be useful.

-As the company Mogic was born, and as people gathered and warbled, I feel that the key was the added value.
+As the company Mogic was born and people gathered and came to work, I felt that the key was still value-added.

-Common sense dictates that the piano should be indoors, such as in a house, or likely to be someone's property, and that a performance showcase is at best a neighbor.
+Common sense dictates that the piano should be indoors, such as in a house, and is likely to be owned by someone else, and the performance would be presented only by neighbors at most.

 The moment that this is not the case, there is added value, and at Mogic, we have taken that as the starting point for things.